CERVICAL KYPHOSIS

 Degeneration of the intervertebral disc can lead to kyphosis in the neck.
 In older adults, the wear and tear of aging can cause the discs to collapse.
 This may cause the head to tilt forward, making the neck bend forward too.
 This process may steadily get worse over many years and cause Adult Kyphosis.
 The weight of the head causes unbalanced forces to push the neck further and further forward.
 This slowly leads to a loss of the normal curve and may end with cervical kyphosis.
 Learn more about degenerative disc disease.

-Cervical kyphosis can be congenital, which means that you are born with it.
+Cervical kyphosis can occur by inheritance, which means that you are born with it.
 A person born with some sort of defect, such as the incomplete formation of part of the spine, may end up with an increasing kyphosis in the neck.
 Congenital kyphosis usually leads to a growth disturbance of the vertebrae.
 Instead of growing normally, the vertebrae grow into a triangular shape with the thin end pointing forward.
 Because the vertebrae are stacked on top of each other, the triangle shape causes the spine to have a forward curvature.
 When a child has congenital kyphosis, there are generally additional birth defects in other areas of the body, most commonly in the kidneys and urinary system.

 Trauma